 The church in Dębno is a valuable monument of Gothic architecture, considered a prototype of a characteristic Greater Poland temple funded by powerful families, a model for a whole series of later similar churches built in private estates.
 Unfortunately, early modern renovations have introduced a number of neo-Gothic details: traceries, the top of the stair tower and the pinnacles over the new porch.

-Among the oldest equipment, in the profiled portal leading from the presbytery to the sacristy, late-Gothic oak doors with iron fittings with floral motifs have been preserved.
+Among the oldest equipment, in the moulded portal leading from the presbytery to the sacristy, late-Gothic oak doors with iron fittings with floral motifs have been preserved.
 A stone erection tablet with the Doliwa coat of arms and an inscription relating to the foundation of the temple, as well as a late Gothic painting from the beginning of the 16th century, also have survived.

 Kowalski Z., Gotyk wielkopolski.
 Architektura sakralna XIII-XVI wieku, Poznań 2010.